DamonOehlman/changemachine/README.md

 The changemachine is a critical component in the [Steelmesh stack](http://github.com/steelmesh).
 It is responsible for monitoring and responding to changes in a number of couchdb instances and taking appropriate actions in response to those changes.

-The implementation of changemachine is reasonably simple thanks to the [Neuron](https://github.com/flatiron/neuron) queueing library and through leveraging [changemate](https://github.com/steelmesh/changemate) changemate notifiers.
+The implementation of changemachine is reasonably simple thanks to the [flatiron neuron](https://github.com/flatiron/neuron) queueing library and through leveraging [changemate](https://github.com/steelmesh/changemate) changemate notifiers.
 While at the present stage an implementation of changemachine would have been possible with the excellent [follow](https://github.com/iriscouch/follow) library the long term plan is to support monitoring changes from the filesystem and other sources so work changemate has been integrated instead.

 ## Usage